FractalizeR/phpSweetPDO/README.markdown

 phpSweetPDO is a php PDO wrapper, which is:

 *   Extremly simple to use
-*   Phar packageâ to ease deployment.
+*   Phar package to ease deployment.
 You just need one 9Kb file to work with library (compressed phar)
 *   Compact (like 400 lines of commented code which you may compress even further)
 *   Optionally supports events, that allow easy profiling and debugging